 For the Cheesecake

-- In the bowl of your stand mixer fitted with the paddle attachment, mix the cream cheese on low speed until smooth.
+- In the bowl of your stand mixer fitted with the paddle attachment, or in a large bowl with a hand mixer, mix the cream cheese on low speed until smooth.
 Scrape the bowl and beater as necessary.

 - Add the sugar, salt, lemon zest, chai baking spice and vanilla extract and continue to mix until well incorporated and smooth.